ClickHouse/clickhouse-docs/docs/en/cloud/manage/cmek.md

 # Customer Managed Encryption Keys (CMEK)

 ClickHouse Cloud enables customers to encrypt their services housed in AWS using their own AWS KMS key.
 We utilize AWS KMS keys to encrypt the virtual file system, then use a key you generate and manage to encrypt the AWS KMS key in a process known as envelope encryption.
-This best in class method to encrypt data at rest is explained more by Amazon in their [data protection](https://docs.aws.amazon.com/wellarchitected/latest/financial-services-industry-lens/use-envelope-encryption-with-customer-master-keys.html) documentation.
 All the service needs for this to work is access your AWS KMS key to decrypt & encrypt the data encryption key.

 :::note
-This service is available for Production Services at this time.
-Please log a support ticket to enable this feature: https://clickhouse.cloud/support
+To enable this feature please contact [support](https://clickhouse.cloud/support).
 Customer managed encryption keys must be specified at the time the service is created.
 Existing services cannot use this option at this time.
 :::

 # Step 1.
 Creating an AWS KMS Key

 You can create the AWS KMS key via the AWS Console, CloudFormation stack, or using a Terraform provider.
 We walk through the steps for each below.

-*Check out [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) for additional documentation from AWS.*

 ## Option 1.
 Manually create a KMS key via the AWS Console